 from Lynyrd Skynyrd who died in the 1977 Lynyrd Skynyrd plane crash,

-The Volunteer Jam was a yearly event at the time in Nashville Tennessee
+The Volunteer Jam was an event at the time in Nashville Tennessee

 |Rock n Roll Hall Of Fame